AnastasiaFilatova/sabadell-xls-to-ynab/README.md

    python3 csv_to_ynab.py ~/Documents/budget/17-09-2020.xls

 5. Programm will save the file to the folder where xls file located but with a different name, in the following format "DD-MM-YEAR-ynab.csv"
-6. Import saved file to the inab
+6. Import saved file to the YNAB